FOXCODE1979/TheFoxpireAgent/README.md

 # TheFoxpireAgent

-Streamlit AI Investment Monitor with WhatsApp alerts and live GitHub syncing.
+AI-powered portfolio tracker with WhatsApp alerts and GitHub integration.